turinglabsorg/datahub-learn/network-documentation/celo/tutorial/celo-truffle-deploy.md

 # Conclusion

-Congrats!
-You've just deployed a smart contract on the Celo network.
+Congratulations!
+You've just deployed a smart contract on the Celo network using Truffle!

 Now that you've finished the tutorial, you should have a basic understanding of deploying smart contracts on the Celo network.
 The possibilities are endless for what you can create!
 It's still early.
 You can use this tutorial as a jumping off point for deploying the smart contracts of your dreams   🥳

 The complete source code for this tutorial can be found on [Github](https://github.com/alexreyes/Celo-Deploying-With-Truffle).

 # Next steps

 Now that you've learned how to deploy smart contracts on Celo, you can build new use cases for the cryptoeconomy on Celo.
-Feel free to learn more solidity, or continue the tutorials on [Figment Learn](https://learn.figment.io).
+Feel free to learn more Solidity, or continue the tutorials on [Figment Learn](https://learn.figment.io).

 # Common Errors